HawgBeat - Arkansas offers JUCO tight end from western Kansas

 For his career, Genross has 22 total receptions for 252 yards and three touchdowns.

-Genross is the fourth junior college offer for the Razorbacks so far in the 2024 cycle, joining Brien Taylor (Blinn College), Jayven Richardson (Hutchinson Community College) and Markel Bell (Holmes Community College).
+Genross is the fifth junior college offer for the Razorbacks so far in the 2024 cycle, joining Brien Taylor (Blinn College), Jayven Richardson (Hutchinson Community College), Joseph Young (Coffeyville Community College) and Markel Bell (Holmes Community College).

 Tight end is a position that the Hogs have recruited well in the high school ranks, but the position group has been devastated by injuries this season, with both Luke Hasz and Ty Washington suffering season-ending injuries in the 2023 season.